 You Need an Aggressive Defense If You Have Been Charged With Narcotics Possession in North Charleston

-Rad S. Deaton, Esq. is an aggressive narcotics defense attorney in North Charleston.
+Rad S. Deaton, Esq. is an aggressive drug charge defense attorney in North Charleston.
 Attorney Deaton will vigorously fight to defend your case if you have been charged with possession of a controlled substance.
 Attorney Deaton possesses the skill, experience, and determination to provide you with the defense you deserve.
 Call Rad S. Deaton of the Deaton Law Firm, LLC today at 843-225-5723, or 843-557-6852 after hours, to schedule a free, no-obligation consultation.